-Edmonton is an authentic city and a great place to live
+What is it like to live in Edmonton, an authentic city and a great place to raise a family

 Why Edmonton is an authentic city?

 Canada is a highly urbanized country, and most Canadians live in cities along the southern edge of the country.
 However, Edmonton in central Alberta is perfect for those looking for an authentic city.
 Something a little colder than what is found on the southern border, but still not quite inhospitable.
 We have our ups and lows as mentioned in Expatra’s article about relocating to Edmonton, but our city’s authenticity is beyond the common urban issues that every other city has.
 It is a great place to live in Alberta.